mattiaAsto/fantaCO/README.md

 to install all the packages needed to run the project.

 ## Environement variables
-The file "variables.env.exapmle" is the blueprint for all the .env variables needed to run the program.
+The file "variables.env.example" is the blueprint for all the .env variables needed to run the program.

 ### Database variables